 Suddenly, before his eyes, two brilliant beads of blinding white light appeared over the sunspots, intensified rapidly, and became kidney-shaped.

-The explosion produced not only a surge of visible light but also a mammoth cloud of charged particles and detached magnetic loops, CME, and hurled that cloud directly toward Earth.
+The explosion produced not only a surge of visible light but also a mammoth cloud of charged particles and detached magnetic loops, known as a CME, and hurled that cloud directly toward Earth.

 The next morning when the CME arrived, it crashed into Earth's magnetic field, causing the global bubble of magnetism that surrounds our planet to shake and quiver.